-6.0 End Allowances
+6.0 End Allowances for Shooting Rights/Deer Forests

-- 6.1 The analysis derives rates per hectare from sporting shooting rights across Scotland, which should normally be applied without application of an end allowance. - A list of example disabilities is set out in Appendix 3 with the suggested course of action in each case.
+- 6.1 The derived rates per hectare should normally be applied without application of an end allowance. - Where specific disabilities exist compared to the norm, an allowance may be applied.
+A schedule of typical circumstances relating to deer forests and shooting rights is set out in Appendix 2 with the suggested course of action in each case.
 This is not an exhaustive list and valuation judgement should be exercised.
-In the absence of sufficient local evidence to merit a variation, a maximum end allowance for all land types should not exceed 30%.
+In the absence of sufficient local evidence to merit a variation, a maximum end allowance for all land types should not exceed 30%. - 6.3 It is not anticipated that the allowances applicable to the shooting rights and deer forests will also apply to any building included in the valuation of deer forests.